 This is seven options for seven touches, but don’t use every option.
 Pick the ones that feel right.
 Regardless of which ones we select, we must have our book highlighted on our own website.
 This is essential; it is key to success.

-When it comes to book promotion, keep in mind that just because something is available, doesn’t mean we should use it.
+When it comes to booking promotion, keep in mind that just because something is available, doesn’t mean we should use it.
 Carefully test each option before investing time and money into it.
 While some options have relatively minor cost, there is still the cost of time – time that we can’t spend doing something else.

 What promotional efforts have worked well for you?
 Have you had any epic fails?
 Please share your thoughts in the comment section below.